TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 section, where we discover that a student's probability of being in one particular state that indicates more diverse activity when taking quizzes correlates negatively with grade outcomes.

+A more important point is that the proposed model is a general model that can be applied to any such student interaction data.
+It is reasonable to expect that the model would be able to generate even more interesting patterns when it is applied to a data set with such interesting patterns.
+The specific data set used in our experiments is only to show the capacity of the model to reveal interesting and meaningful patterns in the data.

 > It’s hard to say this from reviewing the figures alone, but the states
 > seem to be characterized almost entirely by the self-loops in the Markov